Need to talk? Call 1800 882 436.

 What should I know about breastfeeding?

 Breastmilk contains all the nutrients your baby needs until they are about 6 months of age.
 It also contains antibodies that help protect your baby from illness and infections.
-Breastfeeding has health benefits for your partner too.

-Breastfeeding isn’t always quick.
-For new parents, each feeding session can last anywhere from 10 minutes to over an hour.
+Breastfeeding isn't always quick.
+For new parents, each feeding session can take up to an hour.
 Most newborns feed 8 to 12 times a day.
+It often takes up to 6 weeks for you and your baby to establish a good breastfeeding system.

 How can I help my partner?

 Breastfeeding will make your partner hungry and thirsty.
-You can help by encouraging them to drink plenty of water, and preparing healthy meals.
+You can help by encouraging them to drink plenty of water and preparing healthy meals.

 Night feeds